ctpena/asagaoui/README.md

 AsagaoUI also includes several external libraries.
 For all licenses, please see the NOTICE file.

 The documentation located under site/content/ is licensed under the CC BY 4.0.

+## Contact

+If you have any questions or suggestions, please email:`aui@asagaoui.com`